Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 People often find an apartment through friends.[^21] Most apartments are never listed online.

 - **Tell everyone you know**
-    Tell your friends, family, colleagues and classmates that you need a place to live.
+    Ask you friends, family, colleagues and classmates to help you find a place.
 - **Ask your [[Hausverwaltung]]**
-    Landlords often give priority to people they already know.
+    They might have other apartments.
 They might put you on a waiting list.
 - **Get help from your university**
-    Universities have boards with apartment listings, and help clinics for new students.[^7] Join the waiting list for [student housing](#student-housing).
+    They have help clinics and a board with apartment listings.[^7] Join the waiting list for [student housing](#student-housing).

 ### Apartment search websites

 - **[ImmoScout24](https://www.immobilienscout24.de/)** ⭐️
     The biggest housing website.
-It's very competitive.
+It's *very* competitive.
 You might send hundreds of messages and never get a reply.
 The premium account is worth it.
 Without it, you have no chance.[^1]
 - **[Kleinanzeigen](https://www.kleinanzeigen.de:443/)** ⭐️ - Biggest classified ads website.
 - **[Immowelt](https://www.immowelt.de/)** - Second biggest housing website
 - [Immonet](https://www.immonet.de/)